openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Upon a network failure, the RHEL-HA components ensure that exactly one node will survive, fence it's peer, and use the OCF script to restart etcd as a new cluster of one.

+In both cases, the control-plane will be unresponsive until etcd has been restarted.

 Upon rebooting, the RHEL-HA components ensure that a node remains inert (not running cri-o, kubelet, or etcd) until it sees it's peer.
 If the peer is likely to remain offline for an extended period of time, admin confirmation is required to allow the node to start OpenShift.